 We were leading 53 – 0 at the half, but the game was taking forever because they were taking so many time-outs to drag their injured players off the field.

 I think that it showed very poor sportsmanship-like conduct when their parents booed us as we got back on our bus.

 Some of our lads even wanted to stay behind to fight them, but Coach Coby forced them back on the bus.

 Unfortunately, when the championship game rolled around, the referees were waiting for us.

 They penalized us on almost every play, and they even went as far as to eject some of our best players.

-One of my favorite things that Bill wrote was, “Not only are the Transcona Nationals, a good football team, they’re also great Canadians.
-They’ve figured out how to bring a little hockey to the game.”
+Bill was a great writer, but I suspect that the Nationals may have given him something to write about.
+One of the things that Bill wrote that I loved was, “Not only are the Transcona Nationals, a good football team, they’re also great Canadians because they’ve figured out how to bring hockey to the game of football.”

 Even though the refs put an end to our unbeaten season, we didn’t go down without a fight, but then again, fighting was why this story doesn’t have a better ending.

-My jacket had disappeared long ago, but my good friend Jim Quail surprised me with a brand new one which I proudly wore as we discussed that final game, perhaps for the last time.
+My jacket had disappeared long ago, but my good friend Jim Quail surprised me with a brand new one, which I proudly wore as we discussed that final game, perhaps for the last time.